John Adams: Ambassador to Great Britain

-Adams was joined by Abigail while in London.
+Adams was joined by Abigail in London.
 Suffering the hostility of the King's courtiers, they escaped when they could by seeking out Richard Price, minister of Newington Green Unitarian Church and instigator of the debate over the Revolution within Britain.
 Adams corresponded with his sons John Quincy and Charles, both of whom were at Harvard, cautioning the former against the "smell of the midnight lamp" while admonishing the latter to devote sufficient time to study.
-Jefferson visited Adams in 1786 while serving as Minister to France; the two toured the countryside and saw many British historical sites.
+Jefferson visited Adams in 1786 while serving as Minister to France; the two toured the countryside and saw many historical sites.
 While in London, Adams met his old friend Jonathan Sewall, but the two discovered that they had grown too far apart to renew their friendship.
 Adams considered Sewall one of the war's casualties, and Sewall critiqued him as an ambassador:

-While in London Adams wrote his three-volume A Defense of the Constitutions of Government of the United States of America.
-It was a response to those he had met in Europe who criticized the government systems of the American states.
+While in London Adams wrote his three-volume A Defense of the Constitutions of Government of the United States of America, a response to those he had met in Europe who criticized the government systems of the American states.

 Adams's tenure in Britain was complicated by both countries failing to follow their treaty obligations.
 The American states had been delinquent in paying debts owed to British merchants, and in response, the British refused to vacate forts in the northwest as promised.
 Adams's attempts to resolve this dispute failed, and he was often frustrated by a lack of news of progress from home.
 The news he received of tumult at home, such as Shays' Rebellion, heightened his anxiety.
-He then asked Jay to be relieved; in 1788, he took his leave of George III, who engaged Adams in polite and formal conversation, promising to uphold his end of the treaty once America did the same.
+He asked Jay to be relieved; in 1788, he took his leave of George III, who promised to uphold his end of the treaty once America did the same.
 Adams then went to The Hague to take formal leave of his ambassadorship there and to secure refinancing from the Dutch, allowing the United States to meet obligations on earlier loans.